 As you can see in the table, the two most crucial domains are Program Design and Exercise Technique and Training Instruction.

-This makes sense, being that these are the top two most important skills for personal trainers to have.
+This makes sense.
+These are the top two most important skills for personal trainers to have in terms of the basic personal trainer job description.

 If we were to do a top 3, Assessment is the third most important section.